moskytw/zipcodetw/README.rst

 The ZIP Code Finder for Taiwan
 ==============================

-This package lets you find the ZIP code quickly by an address.
+This package lets you find the ZIP code quickly by any Taiwan address.

 The main features: